 Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

-In terms of the best toys and activities you can offer your bearded dragon, my advice is this: Keep it simple and safe.
+And in terms of how to give them enrichment?
+Simply provide toys and activities!
+But, my advice is this: Keep it simple and safe.

-A quick walk around the yard or swim in a kiddie pool can provide ample stimulation, just make sure you’re always on hand to supervise!
+A quick walk around the yard or swim in a kiddie pool can provide PLENTY of stimulation.
+Just make sure you’re always on hand to supervise!

 Alright, with that being said, let’s dive right into the list!

-Just one word of advice, try to avoid getting the kind with feathers as your dragon should not be ingesting these at all.
-Instead, go for one similar to this one here.
+Just one word of advice, avoid getting the kind with feathers as your dragon should not be ingesting these at all.

 A Laser Pointer